 Aside from promoting local connections and engagement with the historic coal mining landscape, the app will also provide a rolling and comprehensive repository of the physical remains of the industry.
 Users of the app are encouraged to share their stories and images of the sites, to discover additional feature in the landscape to include and suggest ideas for additional routes.
 Further information can be found on the Landscape Legacies of Coal Facebook page.

-It forms part of an arts and community heritage initiative undertaken by the Macrobert Arts Centre themed around coal.
-This consists of a series of creative workshops in the coal mining communities of Fallin and Sauchie that will encourage local people to connect with, explore record and relate to their mining heritage, a contemporary dance performance entitled ‘Coal’ produced by Gary Clark that depicts life in the colliery communities during the miners’ strike http://macrobertartscentre.org/event/coal/ and a visual arts exhibition ‘Under-Mined’ by Philip Gurrey https://www.philipgurrey.com/ that will reflect the impact of the industry on the working people of Scotland.
+The app was generously supported by the Macrobert Arts Centre as part of their community heritage initiative in September 2017 that was based around the theme of coal.
+This consisted of a series of creative workshops, a contemporary dance performance ‘Coal’ produced by Gary Clark that depicted life in the colliery communities during the miners’ strike and a visual arts exhibition ‘Under-Mined’ by Philip Gurrey that reflected the impact of the industry on the working people of Scotland.